jedld/resugan/README.md

 # Resugan

-Simple, powerful and unobstrusive observer pattern framework for ruby.
+Simple, powerful and unobstrusive event driven architecture framework for ruby.
 This gem provides a base framework in order to build a more powerful event based system on top of it.

 ## Installation